shubhamkumarjha123/py_codes/folder/Display char at even index .md

-# For a string, display char that present at the even index
+# For a string, display char that present at the even index.

 ```python